 He proceeded to develop his knowledge in building web interfaces and continued expanding his understanding of smart contracts.

 His exchange would embody the values of DeFi and would be simple to use.
-In late 2017, he launched a proof of concept which you can still find here.
+In late 2017, he launched a proof of concept which you can see below.

 Uniswap first launch

-In spring 2018, he met with Vitalik at a conference.
+In the spring of 2018, he met with Vitalik at a conference.

 After taking a quick look at the code, Vitalik recommended some fixes.
 In addition, he encouraged Hayden to apply for an Ethereum Foundation grant.

-Up until then, Hayden had been financing his living expenses through a timely investment in ETH which had in the meantime appreciated in price.
+Up until then, Hayden had been financing his living expenses through a timely investment in Ethereum tokens (ETH) which had in the meantime appreciated.

-After applying to the Ethereum and other foundations for grants he managed to raise $100K.
+After applying to Ethereum’s foundation and other entities for grants he managed to raise $100K.